 With knowledge comes responsibility

 In my website mock-ups, I will always consider the rendering of images.
 While not wanting to perpetuate gender myths, digital design is a form of visual communication.
+Although attractiveness may be viewed as a peripheral route to persuasion it is important as a designer to be aware of those incidental cues.
 In my mock-ups, until I have been supplied photography I will use stock photography as placeholder images.
 I use photographs of attractive men and women as well as beautiful places, things, and objects.

 If you would like a hand with a design project, please Get in Touch…